ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 	- If you are hit while concentrating on a psycast you must make a Wisdom saving throw to continue concentrating.
 The DC is equal to 10 or half the damage of the attack, whichever is higher.
 On a failure, you lose concentration and the psycast moves to the end phase.
 On a success, nothing happens.
 	- Some psycasts allow for concentrating on multiple instances of the psycast, each instance of this psycast being concentrated on adds to the baseline [[Neural Heat]] level by the specified amount.
 ## Psycast Effects
-- There are four types of psycast effects; immediate, recurring, passive, and delayed.
+- There are five types of psycast effects; immediate, recurring, passive, affliction and delayed.
 All effects will not occur if the psycast has ended
 ### Immediate Effects
 - Immediate effects occur only once, when the psycast enters the cast phase.
 	- For example, [[Cinder]] has only immediate effects.